 A person who is not either a US citizen or national and does not meet either of the IRS tests to be considered a US resident alien is regarded as a non-resident alien.

 The two tests to be considered a US resident alien for US tax purposes are as follows:

-- The Green Card Test – a non-US citizen or national who possesses a US Green Card, or
+A non-US citizen or national who possesses a US Green Card.

 - All the days they were present in the third year, and

 - 1/3 of the days that they were present in the second year, and

 - 1/6 of the days that they were present in the first year